P4ti3nn3/USB-Armory-Setup/README.md

 ![internal](https://user-images.githubusercontent.com/115619908/207088122-b42e1c15-9156-49a5-be71-34e409257af8.png)

 # 5. Enable an internet access
-On your armory:
+**On your armory :**

-In the file /etc/modules, add the line:
+In the file /etc/modules, add the line :

     g_ether

-In the file /etc/modprobe.d/usbarmory.conf, add the line:
+In the file /etc/modprobe.d/usbarmory.conf, add the line :

     options g_ether use_eem=0 dev_addr=aa:bb:cc:dd:ee:f1 host_addr=aa:bb:cc:dd:ee:f2

-You can now, in a terminal, execute this commands with your conf (do ip addr for information about your conf):
+You can now, in a terminal, execute this commands with your conf (do ip addr for information about your conf) :

     # bring the USB virtual Ethernet interface up
     /sbin/ip link set <ethernet interface of the USB> up